beinnor/technical_fcc/markdown/content.md

 The `<section>` tag defines sections in a document, such as chapters, headers, footers, or any other sections of the document.

+The `<section>` tag defines a standalone section, without a more specific semantic element to represent it.
+Often a section will have a heading.

 ```
 <section>
   <h1>Why Lazerman?</h1>